ptaconet/getremotedata/README.md

   - `dimensions` {for multi-dimension products only} : dimensions of the product of interest to download (eg.
     `c("LST_Day_1km","LST_Night_1km")`)
-  - `username` and `password` {for products that require to log-in only}
-    : login credentials
-  - `destfolder` : data destination folder
-  - `download` : wether to download the datasets or not

 Other optional arguments might be provided (see documentation of the functions).
 Absence of the `timeRange` (resp. `roi`) argument in a